evildmp/BrachioGraph/docs/explanation/understand-plotter-geometry.rst

 The area around the servo at the origin can't be drawn on (because the pen or the servos would obstruct each other).
-This will vary depending on the size of the servos and the way you have mounted the arms, but a minimum distance of 4cm is reasonable as a startingpoint.
+This will vary depending on the size of the servos and the way you have mounted the arms, but a minimum distance of 4cm is reasonable as a starting point.
 It gives us some options that look like this:

 .. image:: /images/plotter-geometry/plotting-area-rectangle.png
    :alt: 'Plotting area'